rust-scicomp/rust-intro/README.md

 # Reuse

-These slides were writen by [@mscroggs] using ideas developed by [@mscroggs] and [@ignacia-fp] for their introduction at [Scientific Computing in Rust].
-The slide formatting borrow's heavily from [supergit] by [@samcunliffe].
+These slides were writen by [@mscroggs] and [@ignacia-fp] for their introduction at [Scientific Computing in Rust].
+The slide formatting borrows heavily from [supergit] by [@samcunliffe].

 If any of this is useful to you for teaching or learning or anything else, please feel encouraged to use it!